MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/get-conversations-going.md

 [![Image of people with arrow icon](media/move-work-chats-icon.png)](move-work-chats.md)

+You and your workforce in the office and in the field needs to communicate and coordinate to get work done.
+Often this communication happens over unsecure personal messaging apps, putting your organization’s data security at risk.
+Use Kaizala to *secure chat*, enabling your organization to connect and coordinate across the external networks while retaining complete ownership of work-related chat data.

 - Step 1: Create a group in Kaizala
 - Step 2: Invite others
 - Step 3: Map your group to the organization